lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 This tutorial uses the TOPCAT Virtual Observatory interface to search for bright stars in a small region of sky and create a color-magnitude diagram.
 This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the first of the :ref:`DP0-2-Tutorials-Notebooks` and to illustrate the Portal service in the first of the :ref:`DP0-2-Tutorials-Portal`.
-Beginner-level TOPCAT users looking for a more general overview of TOPCAT should refer to the `TOPCAT homepage <https://www.star.bris.ac.uk/~mbt/topcat/>`_.
+TOPCAT is a very powerful interactive graphical tool with many useful features -- too many to cover in any detail here -- and beginner-level TOPCAT users looking for a more general overview of these features should refer to the `TOPCAT documentation <https://www.star.bris.ac.uk/~mbt/topcat/>`_.

 It should be noted that all the functionality demonstrated in Examples 1, 2, and 3 below -- i.e., all but the interactive 3D plots of Example 4 -- is possible via the RSP Portal Aspect (see :ref:`DP0-2-Tutorials-Portal`).

+It should also be noted that the following examples build upon each other; so the user is encouraged to go through them in order.

 .. _DP0-2-TOPCAT-Beginner-Example-1: